jonpacker/augur/README.md

 # augur

 A tiny little promises library that is much more akin to classic node control flow than the Promises/A+ spec.
+It also takes up a whopping 17 lines.
+Aw, yiss.

 ## why do this thing?